Hosting • Web • Marketing

 Opting for a cyber coverage policy cannot reverse the damage or reduce IT downtime.
 However, it can minimize business disruption caused by financial issues from the fallout of a cyber attack and support an organization’s plan to deal with an attack and/or recover from it.

 In the post-pandemic age, nearly 30,000 sites are hacked every day.
-Ransomware payments have skyrocketed to $300,000 on average.
+Ransomware payments have skyrocketed.
 While companies such as Apple, Accenture, JBS, Kaseya, and Acer were among the biggest names in the market to be hit with ransomware attacks in 2021, small municipalities and businesses are not immune to attacks, with total attacks worldwide crossing 500 million.
 Thus, it’s never been clearer that there’s a growing need for a backup solution if defense systems fail.

 Who Needs Cyber Liability Insurance and Why?